Open the app

 All the flashcards that you rated as “Difficult” or “Almost” go to the drill queue.
 In drill, you will repeat these flashcards, sometimes even several times, until you rate each one as “Easy.”

-It’s best to get down to the drill when there are at least twenty-five elements in it.
+It’s best to get down to the drill when there are at least twenty-five elements in it (a teaching recommendation, not a technical condition — the unlock threshold is lower).
 Otherwise it is too easy.
 Of course, there can be more.
 Just remember that one hundred and fifty elements in a drill is quite a lot of work.
 The records of the most hardcore users are about three hundred elements.